-Functions of the Degree Assembly
+Responsibilities of the Degree Assembly

 - Develop and/or adopt criteria for accreditation.

-- Ensure the objectives of this assembly are completed in a non-discriminatory fashion.
+- Ensure the objectives of this Assembly are completed in a non-discriminatory fashion.

 - Utilize appropriate criteria to ensure accreditation is completed on a valid and credible basis.

 - Seek recognition from agencies who evaluate, accredit, recognize, or approve accrediting bodies when deemed beneficial to the Assembly.